-Housing: Students typically live in either a student residence hall or private accommodation.
+Students typically live in either a student residence hall or private accommodation.
 The DAAD website offers an online search tool based on a student's destination; see "Plan Your Stay."
 This search feature allows students to view options, locations and prices, the related application process, and deadlines for securing a spot.
 Campus life at German institutions is typical of European universities.
 Many students live off campus in shared or single apartments.
 Dormitories with cafeterias and meal programs are not usually available at the larger public universities.
 Most offer only shared kitchen spaces.

-Visa and Other Permits: Although US citizens are eligible to enter Germany without a visa, students can apply for a student visa from a German embassy or consulate prior to departing for Germany.
-This will facilitate their application for a residence permit, which is required.
-Students must apply for a valid residence permit within their first three months in Germany.
+Visa and Other Permits

+Although US citizens are eligible to enter Germany without a visa, students are still required to apply for a residency/long-term student visa within 90 days after their arrival in Germany.

 To apply for this permit, students must first find accommodations and obtain a confirmation of registration (Meldebestätigung) document from the local Residents' Registration Office.
-Students will also need the following when applying for a residence permit: passport, letter of university acceptance, evidence they can cover the expected cost of their education and living expenses (approximately 853 euros per month or 10,236 euros per year), and proof of health insurance.
+Students will also need the following when applying for a residence permit: passport, letter of university acceptance, evidence they can cover the expected cost of their education and living expenses (approximately 861 euros per month or 10,332 euros per year), and proof of health insurance.
 Additional documents may also be required.